Magnitude 7.7 earthquake hits off Chilean coast

 - Magnitude 7.7 earthquake hits off southern Chilean coast

-- Tsunami threat issued for parts of Pacific Ocean close to quake
+- Tsunami alert for parts of Pacific Ocean close to quake has been lifted

 (CNN)A magnitude 7.7 earthquake occurred off the coast of southern Chile Sunday, 40 km (about 25 miles) southwest of Puerto Quellon, according to the U.S. Geological Survey.

-The Pacific Tsunami Warning Center issued a tsunami threat message for parts of the Pacific Ocean close to the earthquake.
-Tsunami waves 1-3 meters above tide level are possible on parts of the Chilean coast, according to the center.
+The Pacific Tsunami Warning Center had issued a tsunami threat message for parts of the Pacific Ocean close to the earthquake; by 10:30 a.m.
+ET the center said the threat had passed.

-The Hydrographic and Oceanographic Service of the Chilean Navy issued a tsunami alert for the region of Los Lagos.
+A "state of precaution" that had been issued for the region of Los Lagos has been lifted, according to the Chilean Navy Hydrographic and Oceanographic Service.

-Meanwhile, Chile's Ministry of the Interior and Public Security has asked people to leave the beach areas of the regions of Bio Bio, La Araucania, Los Rios and Aysen near the quake zone.
+And Chile's Ministry of the Interior and Public Security canceled the tsunami evacuation for the beach areas near the quake zone.

+Shortly after the quake hit, Chilean President Michelle Bachelet posted a tweet expressing support to the people of her country.

+"Much strength and mood to the compatriots affected by the earthquake in Chile and other areas of the south!
+Emergency protocols are already operating," Bachelet tweeted.

 Chile sits on an arc of volcanoes and fault lines circling the Pacific Ocean known as the "Ring of Fire."